 A new student is eligible for a California Intercontinental University student ID card after the successful completion of the first course.
 Student ID cards are available upon request.
 Students are required to submit a professional picture for use on the card.
-To order your student ID card, you may contact your Student Success Advocate directly or email osa@caluniversity.edu to order your student ID card.
+To order a student ID card, students may contact the Registrar's Office directly.